Yidaotus/YiLangClient/README.md

 ### Extensability

-YiLang is build to be as extensable as possible.
+YiLang is build to be as extensible as possible.
 Tools and Blocks can be added quickly without much code.
 Blocks are created wiith the `createBlockDefinition` helper which checks typings.
 As seen by the following type definition:

 ```ts